-- 1. A PCEHR Dispense Record sent to the PCEHR system SHALL conform to the requirements for one, and only one, of the following conformance levels: 3A or 3B as defined in the Common Conformance Profile for Clinical Documents [NEHTA2013]. - 2.
-If conformance to level 3B requirements is claimed, the Therapeutic Good Identification field SHALL contain either PBS Item codes, or AMT version 2 codes, or both.
+- 1. A PCEHR Prescription Record sent to the PCEHR system SHALL conform to the requirements for one, and only one, of the following conformance levels: 3A or 3B, as defined in the Common Conformance Profile for Clinical Documents [NEHTA2013]. - 2.
+If conformance to level 3B requirements is claimed, the Therapeutic Good Identification field SHALL contain either PBS item codes, AMT version 2 codes, or both.